PV-Tutorials/pv-tutorials.github.io/source/index.rst

 If you have created a tutorial and want to have it listed on this page, feel free to submit it to this website's `git repository <https://github.com/PVSC-Python-Tutorials/pvsc-python-tutorials.github.io>`_.

-If you have an idea or request to present a tutorial at your conferece, university, event etc, you can contact us at pvlib-admin@googlegroups.com.
+If you have an idea or request to present a tutorial at your conference, university, event etc, you can contact us at pvlib-admin@googlegroups.com.

 .. grid:: 1 2 3 3